Magellol/redux-idle-middleware/README.md

 This aims to be a simple middleware you can plug into your store and gives you a `boolean` if your user is considered _idle_ or not.
 It doesn't do more than that.

+_This project has been inspired by the excellent [react-idle](https://github.com/ReactTraining/react-idle)._

 ### Bundlephobia

 TBD.